tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ​

 ### Keep paying more attention to longer tournaments

 ​
 It makes sense that a test of your skills over more hanchan matters more.
 ​

-Longer tournaments have more hanchan, so these naturally contribute more to your average hanchan score.
+Longer tournaments should continue to count more than shorter ones.
 ​

 ### Don't try to estimate opponent skill

 ​
 Instead of imperfect implementations of estimates of opponent skill, all hanchan are considered equally.
 ​

 We acknowledge that it would be desirable to consider opponent skill, but this requires significant effort to track.
 We hope that treating all hanchan equally is a simple fix which is no less viable than the existing implementation of MERS.

+### Focus on amount of play, not just number of tournaments

+MERS is often interested in how many tournaments you have attended.

+But each tournament has a different length.
+A fixed number of tournaments can represent varying amounts of play.
+This leads to some of the unusual results described above.

+Instead, RUKRS is interested in how many hanchan you have played.
+This is expressed either as the actual number of hanchan, or the number of days of tournament play you have completed (which is very similar).

 ### Don't decay results, except after they're used for selections

 Instead of a sliding 2-year timeframe of decay, just drop results completely after they are used for one selection.
 (This is tracked separately for ERMC and WRC.)

 Therefore, all tournaments count equally, and towards exactly one selection (per tournament type) only.​

 ## An explanation of RUKRS​

+Two options have been identified for RUKRS.
+Both are presented here.

 ### RUKRS results
-​

 When you finish a tournament, you receive some results to contribute to your RUKRS ranking.
 ​

-The number of results is equal to the number of hanchan in the tournament.
+The number of results is equal to either:
+- Option 1: the number of days in the tournament
+- Option 2: the number of hanchan in the tournament
 ​

+The results are all equal to:
+- Option 1: your MERS score in the tournament (0 to 1000)
-The results are all equal to your average hanchan score in the tournament.
+- Option 2: your average hanchan score in the tournament ​
-​

-Please note: individual hanchan results do not matter; only your average hanchan score for a whole tournament (in any case, EMA tournament results are only required to include the total score, so this would not be easily trackable).
+Note for Option 2: individual hanchan results would not matter; only your average hanchan score for a whole tournament (in any case, EMA tournament results are only required to include the total score, not individual hanchan results, so this would not be easily trackable).
 ​

 ### Result decay

 ​
 Results older than the date when selections were made for the previous tournament of the type being selected for, no longer count.
 ​